EugeneLoy/play2-openshift-quickstart/README.md

     git commit -m "a nice message"
     git push origin

-If you want to do a quick test, you can skip the `clean` and just run `activator stage`
+If you want to do a quick test, you can skip the `clean` and just run `activator stage`.

 All right, I know you are lazy, just like me.
 So I added a little script to help you with that, just run: